 With this in mind, in late 2017, the ACCC agreed to hold an inquiry into the state of news media in Australia and the impact of digital platforms.
 The terms of reference for this inquiry stated that the following matters must be taken into account:

 The 2018 preliminary report outlined the impact of declining advertising revenue on the media industry.
 While this revenue remained steady in radio and some other areas, the impact on print media was much more significant.
 Advertising expenditure in print media by major advertising agencies in Australia dropped from approximately AU$16 billion in 2007 to AU$8 billion in 2017.
-In that space of time, approximately AU $8 billion was gradually allocated to digital platforms and online media, as can be seen in the figure below:
+In that space of time, approximately AU $8 billion was gradually allocated to digital platforms and online media.

 The Australian Government expressed significant concern around the impact of advertising revenue and its movement from print news to digital platforms.